InPreD/25-06_bioinfo_ws/bioinfo_ws/README.md

 ---

-- create a branch for your work:
+- create a branch for your work

   ```bash
   $ git checkout -b nextflow-<your name>